l-dfa/django-spese/servizi/spese/docs/source/userguide.rst

 *freetime*, and the work expenses assigning them the *work* tag.

-A last concept and we're done. **Seventh concept**: it is possible tranfer money from one *source* to another.
+A last concept and we're done. **Seventh concept**: it is possible tranfer money from one *account* to another.
 We call this kind of operation:
 *tranfer funds*.

-It must be clear: *transfer funds* is a shortcut to save time.
-We could subtract (remember: use a negative number) from a *source* and add the same (positive) number to another *source*.
+Using *transfer funds* we can save time.
+We could subtract (remember: use a negative number) from an *account* and add the same (positive) number to another *account*.
 But it's a waste of time and it's even a bit error prone: it isn't so difficult write one of the two numbers with one more, or less, digit.

+And, without *transfer funds*, if we need to change an amount, we must remember to change it in two (unrelated) expenses. *transfer funds* links the two exepenses, and if we change one, *django-spese* will change accordly the other.

 Since a picture is worth a thousand words, to summarize, please look at the figure below, which sum up the relationships between the exposed concepts.

 .. image:: images/ER.svg

-As we can see, the most complex relations are between *source* and *user*, and between *tag* and *expense*.
+As we can see, the most complex relations are between *account* and *user*, and between *tag* and *expense*.
 Technically speaking, these are m:n relationships.
-Every *source* could belong to more *users* and vice versa.
+Every *account* could belong to more *users* and vice versa.
 Similarly for *tag* and *expense*.

 The relationships *user / expense* and *source /expense* are much simpler: one *user* own more *expenses*, not viceversa.
 So between *source* and *expense*.

+Oh, I haven't quoted the *work cost type*.
+Have I?
+Please, be patient.
+Over the seventh I tend to confuse between ordinals.
+So ...
+I explain it now.
+In case you are a professional, may be you wish to register work's expenses.
+If so, you can classify this kind of costs assigning an appropriate type.
+*WCType* means Work Cost Type and register these types.
+And *PercentDeduction* register what percent can be deduct from income tax calculation about a type.

+In case you are asking yourself why use records to register a percent deduction associated to a work cost type, the answer is: time.
+The percentage can vary on time passing, and we can register different values on different time intervals.
+Yes, incoming tax calculation isn't a simple matter in Italy.

 Ok.
 Now our global knowledge about *django-spese* is complete.
 We can start play around.